 Just like we make accommodations in the workplace for many reasons, including all employees collectively, we should do whatever possible to make all training content accessible.

-In training, we must make content accessible because our content has such an extensive reach.
-Office makes it easy to check; you can even check PDF accessibility if you have Adobe Acrobat.
+In training, we must make content accessible because it has such an extensive reach.
+Office makes it easy to check accessibility; you can even check PDF accessibility with Adobe Acrobat.

 How To Check If Content Is Accessible

-Many applications training professionals use have tools built in to make checking accessibility easier.
+Training professionals use many applications with tools built into them to make checking accessibility easier.
 Microsoft Office has a tool available in nearly every application in the suite, including OneNote and Outlook.
-If you have access to Adobe’s Creative Cloud, you can also check content once it’s in PDF form using Adobe Acrobat.
+If you have Adobe’s Creative Cloud, you can check content once it’s in PDF form using Adobe Acrobat.

 Checking if content is accessible is mostly the same for Mac and Windows except in the case of Outlook.
 Outlook for Mac has a different way of checking accessibility.
 These screenshots are primarily from a Mac, so you may notice subtle differences, but overall, the process is the same.